digi-ron/AU-Falcon-SPUD-Project/Engine/IgnitionCoil/IgnitionCoil.md

 > Photo taken from A1 Auto Parts product page

-## Installation
+## Replacement

 > NOTE: following section does not include V8 model installation, due to lack of resources.
 Information gathered suggests that the coil packs are easily visible from the top of the engine however.

-The Ignition coil pack in the AU Falcon Intech models is situated somewhat inconveniently below the intake manifold, however with the right tools, you can remove the coil pack without doing anything to the intake manifold, and without getting under the car, however in order to do this, a long socket extension and a telescopic magnetic stick or similar implement is highly recommended, as this makes things far easier.
+The Ignition coil pack in the AU Falcon Intech models is situated somewhat inconveniently below the intake manifold, however with the right tools, you can remove the coil pack without doing anything to the intake manifold, and without getting under the car, however in order to do this, a long socket extension and a telescopic magnetic stick or similar implement is highly recommended.

 The recommended method for removing these coil packs is to either completely remove the intake manifold or to lift the car and blind unscrew the bolts from underneath.
-The following instructions assume you don't wish to do either and are willing to carefully manoeuver the coil pack in and out of the under area of the intake manifold
+The following instructions assume you don't wish to do either and are willing to carefully manoeuver the coil pack out and back into the area under the intake manifold.

 > NOTE: the ignition coil bolts are all 8mm